The Difference Between Vision, Strategy, and Tactics

-For example, strategy to be the most well-known management consultant, as part of your vision to be "the management consultant of choice for non-profit organizations in the Southwest" might involve tactics like advertising in the Southwest Non-Profits Quarterly Newsletter for three successive issues, advertising in the three largest-circulation newspapers in the Southwest for the next six months, and buying TV time monthly on every major-market TV station in the southwest to promote your services.
+For example, strategy to be the most well-known management consultant, as part of your vision to be "the management consultant of choice for non-profit organizations in the Southwest," might involve tactics like advertising in the Southwest Nonprofits Quarterly Newsletter for three successive issues, advertising in the three largest-circulation newspapers in the Southwest for the next six months, and buying TV time monthly on every major-market TV station in the southwest to promote your services.

-Or it might involve sending a letter of introduction and a brochure to the Executive Director of every non-profit organization in the Southwest with an annual budget of over $500,000.
+Or, it might involve sending a letter of introduction and a brochure to the Executive Director of every nonprofit organization in the Southwest with an annual budget of over $500,000.

-Things change.
-You need to change with them, or ahead of them.
-However, with respect to vision, strategy, and tactics, you need some flexibility and some firmness.
-Hold to your dream, your vision.
-Don't let that be buffeted by the winds of change.
+You need to remain firm when it comes to your vision.
+It's not usually wise to let that be buffeted by the winds of change.
 Your vision should be the anchor that holds all the rest together.

-Strategy is a long-term plan, so it may need to change in response to internal or external changes, but strategy changes should only happen with considerable thought.
-Changes to strategy also should not happen until you have a new one to replace the old one.
+Strategy is a long-term plan, so it may need to pivot in response to internal or external changes, but strategy changes should only happen with considerable thought.
+Changes to strategy also should not happen until you have a new strategy to replace the old one.

 Tactics are the most flexible.
 If a tactic isn't working, then it's wise to adjust it and try again, or to try a different tactic.